quillforms/quillforms/readme.txt

 - Jump logic to jump between questions based on a set of conditions
 - Calculator for quizzes and cost estimations
 - Hidden fields and custom URL parameters
+- Track UTM Parameters
 - Zapier integration to connect with 3000+ apps
 - Webhooks
-- One time payment and subscriptions with Stripe checkout and Stripe elements.
+- One time payment and subscriptions with Stripe checkout and Stripe elements
-- One time payment and subscriptions with Paypal checkout and Credit card payments by Paypal.
+- One time payment and subscriptions with Paypal checkout and Credit card payments by Paypal
-- One time payment and subscriptions with authorize.net.
+- One time payment and subscriptions with authorize.net
-- One time payment and subscriptions with Square.
+- One time payment and subscriptions with Square
-- One time payment and subscriptions with Mollie.
+- One time payment and subscriptions with Mollie
-- One time payment and subscriptions with Razorpay.
+- One time payment and subscriptions with Razorpay
-- one time payments and subscriptions with 2checkout.
+- one time payments and subscriptions with 2checkout
 - GoogleSheets integration
 - MailChimp integration
 - Constant Contact integration